443eb9/ExtendedColorSelector/README.md

 Finally, build again, and in the install directory, you will find the plugin `extended_color_selector`.

 - On Windows, it should at `_install\extended_color_selector`
-- On Linux, it should at `/home/appimage/.local/share/krita/pykrita/extended_color_selector`
+- On Linux, it should at `/home/appimage/.local/share/krita/pykrita/extended_color_selector` inside the container.

 It is recommended to create symlinks in `pykrita` folder to the install folder so you don't need to manually copy after every build.